grab/swift-leak-check/README.md

 # Non-escaping rules

-By default, we already did most of the legworks trying to determine if a closure is non-escaping (Refer to #2 of `How it works` section)
+By default, we already did most of the legworks trying to determine if a closure is non-escaping (See #2 of `How it works` section)

 But in some cases, there's just not enough information in the source file.
 For eg, we know that a closure passed to `DispatchQueue.main.async` will be executed and gone very soon, hence it's safe to treat it as non-escaping.
 But the `DispatchQueue` code is not defined in the current source file, thus we don't have any information about it.

 The solution for this is to define a non-escaping rule.
-A non-escaping rule is a piece of code that takes in a closure expression and tells us whether the closure is escaping or non-escaping.
+A non-escaping rule is a piece of code that takes in a closure expression and tells us whether the closure is non-escaping or not.
 To define a non-escaping rule, extend from `BaseNonEscapeRule`  and override `func isNonEscape(arg: FunctionCallArgumentSyntax,....) -> Bool`

 Here's a rule that matches `DispatchQueue.main.async` or `DispatchQueue.global(qos:).asyncAfter` :